xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 ## Popular blockchain platforms

 ### **Ethereum**
-It's the mother of DApps and the first blockchain ever with smart contract capabilities.
-There is a massive community and many apps, but it suffers from a big issue.
-The gas fee is costly, and it lacks scalability.
-[L2 blockchain solutions](https://ethereum.org/en/layer-2/) arose trying to solve these problems while still benefiting from the security and decentralization level provided by Ethereum (more on that later).
+It's the mother of dApps and the first blockchain with smart contract capabilities.
+There is a massive community that includes many apps, but it suffers from two big issues: an expensive gas fee plus a lack of scalability.
+To address these issues but still benefit from the security and decentralization level provided by Ethereum, [L2 blockchain](https://ethereum.org/en/layer-2/) solutions were created, but more on that later.

 ![Ethereum NFT volumen](/images/choosing-the-right-blockchain/ethereum_volumen.png)